 Executive Director Announcement +

 Tulsa Foundation for Architecture (TFA) seeks an effective, experienced, and action-oriented Executive Director to lead the organization into its next chapter.
 The Executive Director is the face and voice of the nonprofit.
 This is a full-time, salaried position, based in our historic midcentury office in downtown Tulsa.
-TFA will accept applications until April 23, 2021.
+TFA is currently accepting applications

 ABOUT THE EXECUTIVE DIRECTOR

 The Executive Director is responsible for daily management as well as the realization of long-term goals.

 The Executive Director supports and reports to the Board of Trustees, working collaboratively with the Board to promote TFA’s mission, goals and objectives.

 The Executive Director oversees and coordinates all TFA activities, including organizational management, finance, communications, and public relations.